ZOA-account/incident-reporting/README.md

   * Close reports
   * Delete reports
 * Administrative features (for IT admins, extends the super user features):
-  * Set up special roles for security advisors, IT administrators, and country directors (national management staff).
+  * Set up special roles for security advisors, IT administrators, and country directors (national management staff)

 ## Before you install